 When stressful things happen to us, we feel that our reaction of getting stressed out is inevitable and automatic, leading us to utter phrases such as “this pose (or my boss!) is driving me crazy”.
 Our reaction IS more or less automatic, and is called the stress response, but it is NOT inevitable.

 Evolutionarily speaking such an automatic response made sense, because the things that used to stress us out tens of thousands of years ago were mostly things that were trying to kill us.
-What the stress response is good at (in fact, the ONLY thing it is good at) is to instantly mobilize all the body’s resources to fight or flee.
+What the stress response is good at (in fact, pretty much the only thing it is good at) is to instantly mobilize all the body’s resources to fight or flee.
 This is why the stress response is also called the “fight or flight response”.

 Chronic stress is bad for your longterm health